akwohlgenant/akwohlgenant.github.io/_posts/2020-09-03-us_rig_counts_shiny_r.md

 ## U.S. Land Drilling Rig Counts by State and Date Range

-First off, this isn't going to look very good or work very well on a mobile device.
+First off, this app isn't going to look very good on a mobile device, especially a phone.
 It's marginally better if you click the link below that takes you to the shinyapps.io site where this app is hosted.
 It looks better there on any device; the embedded version here doesn't really have enough space, but it at least it gives you an inkling of what the app can do.

 That said, this is an interactive plot of rig counts in U.S. states.
 The data are provided by Baker Hughes as an indicator of oil and gas drilling activity.
 Here is some more information on the data from the Baker Hughes website: